·

 Exploring Some of the Best Hikes on Kauai

 Every island in Hawaii seems to do certain things really well.
 Maui arguably has the best beaches.
 Oahu has great resorts, dining, and nightlife.
-Then comes Kauai, which has hiking and outdoor adventures that draw people from around the globe!
+Then comes Kauai, which offers hiking and outdoor adventures that draw people from around the globe!

 The hiking scene in Kauai is one of the main attractions of the island, but often, a trip to Kauai is part of a larger Hawaii itinerary involving other islands.
 Because of this, some may only have a few days to explore the trails, so we pulled together a list of the best hikes to consider.
 If you are still having a hard time deciding from this list, don’t worry!
-I will share with you our one “must-see” hike!
+We will share with you our one “must-see” hike!

 Tips for Hiking in Kauai